kodecocodes/i9t/your-app-on-the-web/your-app-on-the-web.markdown

 A bundle ID typically uses reverse-DNS notation, of the form `com.exampledomain.exampleappname`.

+Back to the **apple- app-site-association** file.
 As the name suggests, the `paths` array contains a list of "white-listed" URL paths that you're letting your app handle instead of your website.
-If you're a little rusty on your URL components, in the URL:
+If you're a little rusty on your URL components, in this URL:

     https://www.rwdevcon.com/videos/2015/inspiration/?name=Inspiration